 Statements are available electronically prior to the start of the semester and are due on the following schedule (subject to change):

-- Spring 2016: Payment in full or a payment plan must be finalized by Monday, January 4, 2016.
-This is an estimated date and may be changed.
+- Spring 2017: Payment in full or a payment plan must be finalized by Monday, January 2, 2017.

 There are many ways to pay your statement charges: